-The brimstone (right) is common throughout Europe.
+The brimstone (above) is common throughout Europe.
 They are found in hardwood forests, hedgerows, gardens and scrubland.
 There can be 2 or 3 generations a year, but just one in northern Scotland.

 The caterpillar resembles a twig, and has an extra pair of prolegs, though these are smaller than the other 2 pairs.
 Its foodplants are hawthorn, blackthorn, plum, rowan and apple.
 It can reach a length of 33 mm.
 It feeds between June and October.

 Adults fly from April to August (June and July in northern Scotland), and have a wingspan of 32 - 40 mm, and a front wing length of 14 - 21 mm.
 The female is usually larger than the male.

 Eggs are laid in spring and all summer.

-The Silver-ground carpet (left) is common in the U. K. It is most often found in damp places with herbaceous vegetation, such as hedges, woodland edges, downland, gardens and heaths.
+The Silver-ground carpet (above) is common in the U. K. It is most often found in damp places with herbaceous vegetation, such as hedges, woodland edges, downland, gardens and heaths.
 It is common and abundant.
 The caterpillars feed on low-growing plants such as primrose and bedstraw.
 It overwinters as a caterpillar.

 It pupates in a cocoon in the ground.

 The adults fly from May to July.
 The wingspan is 24-28 mm, the front wing length is 14 - 17 mm, and the band of colour across the wings can vary in brightness.

-The Northern spinach, above, at rest on the left and showing the underside of the wing on the right.
+The Northern spinach, above, at rest on and below showing the underside of the wing on the right.
 It is widespread throughout Europe, but less common in southern England.
 It is found in mountains, heaths, bogs and fens.
 In the U. K. there is one generation a year.

 Egg are laid in August, but do not hatch out until the following April.

 The caterpillar foodplant is bilberry, cowberry, grey sallow, goat willow and other willows.
 The caterpillar feeds at night, resting on the foodplant by day with its body rigid, so it is not easy to see.
 Body length is up to 26 mm.